alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 Zeldo  - Canon proposed to her with squareforce.

 ## Items
-- Shield
+- Shield 99
-- Brang
+- Brang  99
 - Mega Sword (only effective against evil)
-- Banjo
+- Bowl - drink it
-- Bowl
+- Banjo - play it (use for saving & earn money)
-- Bomb
+- Bomb - place and hold release to blow up (longer hold, stamina goes up) (or timer)
-- Bow
+- Bow  - 999
-- Pico-8 Controller?
+- Mask - 999 Hold down item button.
+Stamina goes down quickly.
+Pauses everything in the room.

 ## Enemies
 Batty      - Everywhere.